Maitland - North

 What are some of the major infrastructure and planning changes likely to influence Maitland - North?

 Key infrastructure and planning changes likely to influence Maitland - North include: Sarroff's Shop Mixed Use Development (Dev.
-Approval); Hunterglen Drive Park Upgrade (Completed); 256 Paterson Road Subdivision (Under Assessment); 27 Lang Drive Subdivision (Under Assessment); and Hunter Valley Hydrogen Hub (Proposed).
+Approval); Hunterglen Drive Park Upgrade (Completed); 256 Paterson Road Subdivision (Under Assessment); 27 Lang Drive Subdivision (Under Assessment); and Hunter Valley Hydrogen Hub (Dev.
+Approval).
 These projects represent significant developments that will shape the area's future infrastructure landscape.

 What types of infrastructure projects are impacting Maitland - North?